 You are here:

-Caption: In this op-ed, published in the Amsterdam News, Dr. Martin Luther King, Jr. writes about the “school boycott concept” and its application across the country, particularly in the North.
+Caption: In this op-ed, published in the New York Amsterdam News, Dr. Martin Luther King, Jr. wrote about the “school boycott concept” and its application across the country, particularly in the North.

 In this op-ed, Dr. Martin Luther King, Jr. writes about the “school boycott concept” and its application across the country, particularly in the North.
 He is writing more than two months after the February 1964 boycott, and nearly a month after the March one in New York City.
 There had been other large-scale school boycotts in other cities, too, as in Chicago in 1963.